oodebe/oodebe/README.md

 ###percent

-Percentage of total workers to be used to serve each priority group requests. for e.g. if total workers allocated are 4, and 50 percent of them are allowed to serve ‚Äòlow‚Äô priority requests then 2 workers will be forked for it.
+Percentage of total workers to be used to serve each priority group requests. for e.g. if total workers allocated are 4, and 50 percent of them are allowed to serve ëlowí priority requests then 2 workers will be forked for it.

 ###per_worker

-Number of concurrent request served by each of the workers, 0 (zero) means no limit, useful to serve high priority requests which can‚Äôt be rejected.
+Number of concurrent request served by each of the workers, 0 (zero) means no limit, useful to serve high priority requests which canít be rejected.

 ##API Model Configuration